Richard-Strive/facebook-clone/kairos-app/README.md

 - SWEET BUG'S HERE AND THERE (WORKING ON THEM AS YOU ARE READING THIS)

-## What to do and what not to have the best experience
+## What to do and what not,  to have the best experience

 #Arios